007 MAGAZINE - The World's Foremost James Bond Resource!

 From Russia With Love (1963) Ian Fleming DOES NOT make a cameo appearance in the film

-Over the years the myth that James Bond author Ian Fleming makes an uncredited cameo appearance in From Russia With Love (1963) was perpetuated in print, and now frequently repeated online.
+Over the years the myth that James Bond author Ian Fleming makes an uncredited cameo appearance in From Russia With Love (1963) has perpetuated in print, and now still frequently repeated online.
 Presumably this non-fact was started by so-called ‘armchair experts’ watching indistinct copies of the film on TV and video, and assuming the man beside the tracks is Ian Fleming as they had seen similar photographs of him in front of a train.
 Whilst it is true the best-selling author was present on location for some shooting of the exteriors of the Orient Express sequence when he visited the cast in Turkey, he is not the person seen standing beside the train as it fails to make a prearranged stop at a crossroads following the murder of Kerim Bey.

 Ian Fleming on location in Turkey From Russia With Love & unidentified person at trackside

 Photographs of Ian Fleming on location with Sean Connery and co-producer Harry Saltzman (below left) clearly show him sitting on a shooting stick (a traditional British combined walking stick and folding chair).
 Other photographs show Fleming wearing a cream pullover and again using the same shooting stick.
-Ian Fleming was photographed in front of an engine with the registration #45503 [still operational as late as 1974], which is not the same one seen in the sequence in the From Russia With Love (steam locomotive #56501 is seen at approximately 76 minutes into the film) where a man wearing a white jacket with a collar, and holding two much longer wooden sticks, stands beside the track as the train steams past.
+Ian Fleming was also photographed in front of an engine with the registration #45503 [still operational as late as 1974], which is not the same one seen in the sequence in the From Russia With Love (steam locomotive #56501 is seen at approximately 76 minutes into the film) where a man wearing a white jacket with a collar, and holding two much longer wooden sticks, stands beside the track as the train steams past.
 The much younger black-haired, vaguely oriental looking man, wearing a blue cap is clearly not Ian Fleming - a fact corroborated by director Terence Young and editor Peter Hunt in their many conversations with 007 MAGAZINE.
 The fact that cows can be seen beside the tracks during the sequence indicate this person was probably just a local tending his animals as the second-unit crew captured their shots of the speeding train!

 Ian Fleming on location in Turkey From Russia With Love with Sean Connery and Harry Saltzman